baucheng/mtcnn-4/README.md

-I'm trying the training process of MTCNN only for O-Net, not reach the precision compare to author's model.
+I'm trying the training process of MTCNN only for O-Net, not yet reached the author's precision.

 My label list is as follows:
 48/negative/0.jpg 0 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1